 Congenital heart disease.
 If you were born with congenital heart disease, you are more likely to have heart failure.
 Congenital problems usually affect the heart's structure, such as the arteries or the valves.
 The core issue is that the heart must work overtime to keep things running smoothly.

 Hypertension.
 If you have high blood pressure, you often also have coronary artery disease.
 Hypertension raises the force of blood pushing against narrowed artery walls.
 This can weaken and even tear the vessels.
 Your heart may fail as it tries to keep up with the workload.

 Pericardial disease.
 The pericardium is the protective sac surrounding the heart.
 It can fill with fluid as a result of chest injury, infection, heart attack,an endocrine issue (such as a thyroid issue), or autoimmune problems, as a result of cancer,.
 If it does, it taxes the heart and raises the odds of heart failure.

 Marfan syndrome.
 This inherited disorder affects the heart, along with many other areas of the body.
-A faulty gene often causes people with Marfan to grow very tall.
+An abnormal gene often causes people with Marfan to grow very tall.
 That genetic mutation can weaken the connective tissues inside your body.
 This can hurt your arteries and also affect your heart valves, which regulate the flow of blood, and cause blood to back up.
 That forces the heart to work harder until it becomes enlarged and less able to pump blood.

 Heart valve disease.
 With this condition, your heart valves may not open or close the way they should.
 That forces the blood to flow backwards instead of forward or leak into the heart chambers.
 That can bring on heart failure.

 Once your doctor figures what's causing your heart problems, they can come up with a treatment plan for you.
 Chronic heart failure is a lifelong condition.
 But most people can live longer with the right medications, surgery, or devices that help the heart beat the way it should.